theNewDynamic/minjinlee.com/_events/papercuts-jp.md

 ---

+Part 1:

 Min Jin Lee will be a bookseller for a day at Papercuts JP to celebrate Independent Bookstore Day 2017.
-Drink, snag swag and hang out with Kate, Katie and Min (who may go by the name Kat that day so she can feel right at home). &nbsp;(From 10am-5pm)
+Drink, snag swag and hang out with Kate, Katie and Min (who may go by the name Kat that day so she can feel right at home). &nbsp;(From 10am-6pm)

+Part 2:

 In the evening, there will be a Papercuts JP Conversation & Book signing for PACHINKO.

-In conversation with Bo Seo and Nancy Ko.
+Min Jin Lee in conversation with very cool undergraduates, Bo Seo and Nancy Ko.

-6pm
+7pm

 La Rana Rossa